BlackBoxVision/typescript-hapi-starter/README.md

 - [ ] Add GraphQL support
 - [ ] Add support for Auth with JWT or Sessions
 - [ ] Add support for TypeORM/Mongoose
-- [ ] Add Production build scripts
 - [ ] Simple test suite
 - [ ] Add support for Jenkins pipeline
 - [ ] Add support for test coverage
-- [ ] Add DockerFile + docker-compose with config to simplify development and production deployment

 ## Issues